wmjoers/MicroBits/README.md

 A small chat program that sends an icon over radio to other micro:bits.
 * Use A or B to scroll through the available icons.
 * Press A+B to send the selected icon via radio to any micro:bit in range.

+## RollingBall (blocks)
+Test application for using the accelerometer to control a sprite.
+* Tilt the microbit to steer the sprite.
+* Press A or B for sound effects.

+# Fireplace (blocks)
+Fireplace simulator.
+* Watch the beautiful fireplace and listen to the sparkling sound it make.
+* Smoke not included.